Imable/treasure-map/README.md

 # Go on my journey

-A personal website showcasing the power of CSS.
+A personal website showcasing the power of CSS and SVG.
 Enables visitors to explore me by going on a journey along the marked path.

 # Framework usage